Daniel DiNardo: Personal

 DiNardo wears hearing aids because calcium deposits in his ears have impaired his hearing.
 Despite his hearing difficulties, he still prefers to sing or chant parts of the Mass, especially the Lord's prayer and the consecration of the body and blood of Christ.
 DiNardo suffered a stroke in March 2019.

 Viewpoints

-In March 2009, Di Nardo described the choice of US President Barack Obama to be the commencement speaker for the University of Notre Dame as "very disappointing", given Obama's support of abortion rights for women.
+In March 2009, DiNardo described the choice of US President Barack Obama to be the commencement speaker for the University of Notre Dame as "very disappointing", given Obama's support of abortion rights.